jumpnow/jumpnowtek-site/_posts/2017-03-07-Working-with-the-BeagleBone-PRUs.md

 * [UIO][uio-pruss]
 * [remoteproc][RPMsg]

-This post will be about using the UIO interface.
+This first post will be about using the UIO interface.

 The system and in particular the kernel I'm working with come from a Buildroot system I built using [these instructions][bbb-buildroot].